 The amount of mass a star is born with is what determines its fate.
-Stars are objects born with large masses – and therefore strong self-gravity – so that the star squeezes in on itself, creating high internal temperatures.
+Stars are objects born with large masses, and therefore strong self-gravity.
+As a result, the star squeezes in on itself, creating high internal temperatures.
 The high temperatures spark thermonuclear fusion reactions, which enable stars to shine.

 What is a star?